4th-year student, Bachelor of Laws (Honours) and Bachelor of Arts in Conflict Resolution

 “I believe studying law and conflict resolution will lead me to a pathway of helping those who are voiceless and who don’t have access to justice.
 There’s already so much hatred and so many wars around the world, and I wanted to avoid any more conflict between individuals.
 I believe both degrees highly complement each other regarding access to justice and a peaceful resolution.”

-Expecting to complete her studies in early 2023, Aleka already has a good idea how she sees her future.
+Expecting to complete her studies in 2023, Aleka already has a good idea how she sees her future.

 “I plan to either work for the United Nations and work in a third world country after my degree, or become a barrister or solicitor in New Zealand.
 In the future, I plan to also start my own law firm along with my best friend who also studies law.”